johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-automate-zone-cuts-via-ddns-00.md

 --- abstract

-Delegation information (i.e. the NS RRset, possible glue, possible DS rrecords) should always be kept in sync between child zone and parent zone.
+Delegation information (i.e. the NS RRset, possible glue, possible DS records) should always be kept in sync between child zone and parent zone.
 However, in practice that is not always the case.

 When the delegation information is not in sync the child zone is